 Suicide is the 2nd leading cause of death among college students.
 The majority of college suicides occur among students who have not accessed counseling services.
 As part of a larger suicide prevention effort, VMI is committed to providing the Institute community with education on how to recognize, understand, and respond to cadets in crisis.
 It is believed that early identification and intervention is crucial when acting to mitigate risk and prevent a tragedy from happening here at VMI.
 Educating and empowering faculty and staff about how to recognize and effectively respond to cadets in distress is a vital component of our suicide prevention plan.

-The VMI Suicide Prevention Plan is based upon the premise that, while we will never be able to eliminate suicide, we can provide specialized services to identify cadets at risk for suicide and to provide crisis and /or on-going mental health services upon referral.
+The VMI Suicide Prevention Plan is based on the premise that, while we will never be able to eliminate suicide, we can provide specialized services to identify cadets at risk for suicide and to provide crisis and /or on-going mental health services upon referral.

 Lifeline for Attempt Survivors